howardroark/TemplateView/README.md

 TemplateView is an extension of [Backbone][4]'s View class which is inspired by [Marionette][5] and [React][6].
 It aims to enable you to build a [Flux][7] style architechture with Backbone's core components.
-Essentially you create a tree of View/Templates and render it each time the data's state changes.
+Essentially you create a tree of View+Template combos and render the entire tree each time the data's state changes.
 This offers the opportunity to design schemas that work really well with templates and keep views small.

 The extension aims to offer template designers more control over user experience while staying outside of the core codebase.
 It is built around the use of inline